-This graph shows model-projected cervical cancer incidence rates under a scenario of no intervention (i.e., natural history) compared against cancer registry data from the 1950s and early 1960s, before Pap smear screening was widely available in the United States.
-Data are from the Connecticut Tumor Registry (CTR) and IARC Cancer in Five Continents (volume 1), which included data from Connecticut, New York, and Hawaii.^{26,27} Given the limited data from only a few states, and the potential changes in sexual behavior and other risk factors since the prescreening era, these data were not used directly to calibrate either model but instead were used to assess predictive validity for overall underlying risk.
+This graph shows model-projected cervical cancer incidence rates under a scenario of no intervention (i.e., natural history) compared against cancer registry data from the 1950s and early 1960s, before Pap smear screening was widely available in the U.S. Data were from the Connecticut Tumor Registry (CTR) and IARC Cancer in Five Continents (volume 1), which included data from Connecticut, New York, Hawaii.
+Given the limited data from only a few states - and the potential changes in sexual behavior and other risk factors since the pre-screening era - these data were not used directly to calibrate either model but instead were used to assess predictive validity for overall underlying risk.
 The model range shows the variation in model projections across the 50 best-fitting parameter sets; the red line shows the mean projection across the 50 sets.
 [Note: Both incidence and mortality rates from the model were calculated using the number of women alive as the denominator, not adjusting for women with hysterectomy, to match the estimates from the cancer registries.]